MeLPUF: Memory-in-Logic PUF Structures for Low-Overhead IC Authentication: Implementation and Analysis

-We also validate our \melpuf structure by implementing it on an FPGA platform.
-We used a Max 10 FPGA (10M50SAE144C8G) based platform~\cite{bib:yang}.
-Figure~\ref{fig:board}(a) presents the layout of the FPGA board.
-We used ISCAS85 benchmark circuits to insert the \melpuf structure.
-To ensure that the LUTs were not simplified or combined with any other logic a keep attribute was used in VHDL.
-Internal observation points are also added to the circuit observing the output of the control MUXes.
-These points are routed to RAM (Random Access Memory) and used to extract the signature through the in-system memory content editor of Quartus software.
-To test different regions of the board, LUT placements for the PUF are set using the assignment editor.

-To evaluate the signatures generated by our design, we insert a set of PUFs into an ISCAS85 benchmark circuit for signature generation.
-This design is programmed to a Max 10 FPGA and we sample 1024-bit signatures from the circuit for ten boards.
-For each board, we sample five different LUT regions and collect four signatures per-region.
-These regions were used to calculate the uniqueness, reliability, and randomness of our PUF.
-Signatures are collected under nominal conditions (3.3 V at 25 \textdegree C).
-Additionally, we also sampled the signatures under a range of voltages between 3 V - 1.97 V to quantify the robustness of our designed PUF.
+We validate our \melpuf~structure by implementing it on an Intel MAX 10 FPGA (10M50SAE144C8G) based custom platform known as HaHa board~\cite{bib:yang, bib:yang_shubhra2021_HaHa}.
+We use the ISCAS85 benchmark circuits to insert the \melpuf~structure while ensuring that the LUTs (Lookup Tables) are not simplified or combined with any other logic \cite{bib:ICAS}.
+The PUF output is routed to RAM (Random Access Memory) and used to extract the signature through Intel Quartus Prime software's in-system memory content editor.
+We place the PUF LUTs using the assignment editor to test different FPGA regions.
+We ensure that the PUF structures are mapped to the same LUT locations to ensure a repeatable signature generation for robustness and uniqueness analysis.
+We sample four different LUT distribution regions for each board and collect four signatures from each region.
+We use these regions to calculate the generated signature's uniqueness, robustness, and randomness.
+We collect the signatures under nominal conditions (3.3 V at 25 \textdegree C).
+Additionally, we sample the signatures by varying the supply voltages within the range of 3.3 V -- 2.0 V to quantify the robustness of our designed PUF.